artberri/web/content/blog/2022-11-17-stop-using-google-fonts/index.md

 After that, you'll be able to use `font-family: "Open Sans"` in your CSS files as usual.
 A bit more complicated than adding a single line but easy enough, isn't it?

 I hope that this reading has generated in you, if not the conviction, at least the doubt that you should stop using Google Fonts.
-If you want to try other alternatives or fine-tune your website to load your fonts faster [this article](https://sia.codes/posts/making-google-fonts-faster/) from [Sia Karamalegos](https://sia.codes/) will make your day.
+If you want to try other alternatives or fine-tune your website to load your fonts faster [this article](https://sia.codes/posts/making-google-fonts-faster/) from [Sia Karamalegos](https://sia.codes/) or [this one](https://www.zachleat.com/web/font-checklist/) from [Zach Leatherman](https://www.zachleat.com/) will make your day.